Shadertech/UE5NiagaraComputeExample/README.md

 # Niagara Compute Shader Example
 **Overview**:
 This project is an Unreal Engine 5 plugin that demonstrates compute shader integration with the Niagara particle system.
+There are a number of different ways this can be achieved.
+Each way has its own module.
 I hope that this repo is a good place to start playing with UE5 graph builder.

 Temaran has produced an awesome resource to learn compute shaders and I suggest checking it out if you havent already [UnrealEngineShaderPluginDemo](https://github.com/Temaran/UnrealEngineShaderPluginDemo)